 - Heat oven to 375°F.

 - Grease a good quality 12X17 inch (and at least 1 inch deep) baking pan with 1 tablespoon of olive oil.
 Don't forget the sides of the pan.

 - In a large bowl, beat the eggs together.

-- Stir in the eggs, salt and pepper and beat until well combined.
+- Stir in the milk, salt and pepper and beat until well combined.